""

 Course Description

-The main emphases in the course is on different ideas and perspectives on children's play.
+The main emphasis in the course is on different ideas and perspectives on children's play.
 Theories on play and influences on early childhood education will be explored.
 Emphasis will be placed on studies of children's communication in play, children's culture and peer relationships.
-This involves the view that children's learning takes place through their interactions in the social context and their right to influence the learning environment.
-Documentations of children's learning in play as well as preschool teacher's role and curriculum will be addressed.
+This involves the view that children's learning takes place through their interactions in social contexts and that they have a right to influence the learning environment.
+Documentation of children's learning through play, as well as the preschool teachers' roles and curriculum, will be addressed.

-The course has a two week (4Ve) practice placement in a cooperating preschool.
-During the practice placement, students are expected to take part in the daily activities of the preschool, as well as working on practice placement assignments.
+The course has a two-week (4Ve) practice placement in a cooperating preschool.
+During the practice placement, students are expected to participate in the preschool's daily activities and complete practice placement assignments.

 Face-to-face learning